-The coaching offered at LA is designed to provide students with one-on-one support to improve their academic skills.
+The learning strategy coaching offered at LA is designed to provide students with one-on-one support to improve their academic skills.

-Coaches work with students once or twice a week in areas including reading, writing, mathematics, planning, time management, and/or organization.
-For more information, and to register, please read the Coaching Description and the 2013-14 Coaching Policies & Fees.
+Learning coaches work with students once or twice a week in areas including reading, writing, mathematics, planning, time management, and/or organization.

-In order to help make Lawrence Academy the best learning environment for students, we recommend that parents of students who have been identified with learning differences or disabilities first disclose this information during the admissions process.
-Such transparency allows us to have conversations about support that may be needed and make sure LA is a good fit from the start.
+In order to help make Lawrence Academy the best learning environment for students, we recommend that parents of students who have been identified with learning, psychological, health-related or physical disabilities first disclose this information during the admissions process.
+Such transparency allows us to have conversations about support and accommodations that may be needed and make sure LA is a good fit from the start.

-In order for students to receive accommodations at LA, documentation of the disability needs to fit the guidelines in the Documentation Policy.
+In order for students to receive reasonable accommodations at LA, documentation of the disability needs to fit the guidelines in the Documentation Policy.
 All documentation must be received by July 1 in order to assure a smooth transition.
-In addition, a Release of Information form must be completed in order for this process to begin.
+In addition, a Disability Disclosure form must be completed in order for this process to begin.

 If you have any questions or concerns about this process, please contact Kimberly Poulin, the director of academic support (978)-448-1583.